-This smoky, savory roasted eggplant dip with carrot and tahini is a delicous make-ahead appetizer perfect for the holidays.
-Dotted with fresh pomegranate seeds and flavored with harissa, tahini and smoked paprika, it’s also vegan and gluten free.
+This smoky, savory roasted eggplant dip with carrot and tahini is a delicious make-ahead appetizer perfect for the holidays.
+Dotted with fresh pomegranate seeds and flavored with harissa, tahini and smoked paprika, it's also vegan and gluten free.

 The Flavors of Smoky Eggplant Dip

 We absolutely adore this roasted eggplant carrot tahini dip.
 It's smoky, slightly sweet, and nutty.
 Here's how you can build the robust Middle Eastern flavors in your easy appetizer:

 - Use plenty of tahini.
 Tahini is the paste of ground sesame seeds.
 Tahini provides the rich, nutty undertone in this roasted eggplant dip.
 Plus, it helps the dip become smooth and silky.

 - Harissa powder brings some subtle heat.
 Harissa is a classic middle eastern spice that you can find in a paste or powdered form.
 It's made from red chili peppers but it doesn't pack too big of a kick.
 You can certainly add more harissa than we call for if you like a bit more spice in your eggplant dip.

 - Pomegranate molasses has become easier and easier to find at most grocery stores.
 It's also readily available online.
 It's a must in our pantry for the sweet-tart brightness it brings to all kinds of dishes.
 If you don't have any near you, you can substitute with a a bit of high-quality, syrupy balsamic vinegar.